 Official docs, product capabilities, and modern graph platform usage patterns.

 Neo4j is a graph DBMS (property graph) optimized for storing and traversing relationships.
-In system design, it is chosen when relationships become central to product behavior: recommendations, anti-fraud, domain knowledge graphs, and identity/authorization graphs.
+In system design it is chosen not for the model itself, but when relationships become central to product behavior: recommendations, anti-fraud, domain knowledge graphs, and identity/authorization graphs.
+Where a query is really a route across relationships, a relational schema starts to get in the way.

 History and context